 While you’re in the grounds look out for the plump happy face of Daikoku-sama, one of the Seven Gods of Fortune, as well as a separate Inari Shrine.

 Replica pictures of the “Thirty-Six Immortals of Poetry” are also on display, so you can inspect each one close up.

-Please, take some time to visit this charming shrine that sits so quietly in the middle of the city.
+When in the Shinjuku area, do not hesitate to take some time to visit this charming shrine that sits so quietly in the middle of the city.